TomatenKuchenDEV/docs/serverstats-en.md

 * Channel
 * Boosts

-The stats are automatically updated after 15 minutes.
+The stats are automatically updated every 15 minutes.